Skyscanner/stylelint-config-skyscanner/docs/migration-from-4-to-5.md

 Stylelint `v14` comes with it's own [migration guide](https://github.com/stylelint/stylelint/blob/14.0.0/docs/migration-guide/to-14.md).

 The other packages also add or update several rules.
 These will not be granularly listed here unless they are unusual enough to mention, but expect new failures.
-Many will be autofixable using `--fix`, but others will require code changes.
+Many will be auto-fixable using `--fix`, but others will require code changes.

 The main points that may affect `stylelint-config-skyscanner` consumers are: